The Princess in the Suit of Leather: Sudan

 In a Sudanese tale collected by Ahmed Al-Shahi and F. C. T. Moore with the title Dawm-Palm Dress, from Nuri, a couple have a son and a daughter.
 The daughter is so beautiful her own brother wants to marry her, and their parents agree with his decision.
 The girl run away from home and goes to a carpenter to commission a dress made of dawm-palm leaves.
 She takes the dress with her and goes to a Sultan's house, where she finds work.
 Some time later, the Sultan's son organizes a dance, to which the women are invited.
 While the other women are away, Dawm-Palm Dress takes off the palm-leaf dress, wears a better outfit and goes to the dance.
 There, she impresses the Sultan's son, then goes back inside the house and puts back the palm-leaf dress.
 The dance occurs twice more.
 On the third time, the Sultan's son, so enamoured he is of the mysterious girl, decides to catch her.
 Dawm-Palm Dress goes again to the dance, and, when she leaves, the sultan's son grabs hold of her hand and takes one of her finger rings.
 Later, the Sultan's son decides to marry the girl from the dance.
 Some women prepare some food for the Sultan's son journey, and Dawm-Palm Dress kneads dough and places another of her rings inside it.
 The Sultan's son departs on a journey with slaves to search for the girl.
 After a while, the retinue stops to rest and eat the bread the women prepared; the Sultan's son cuts off the bread Dawm-Palm Dress baked, and finds the ring.
 Deducing her identity, he goes back home and plays a game of draughts (translated as mangala by the collectors) with her, the loser takes off their clothes.
 After winning three times, Dawm-Palm Dress loses the fourth time and takes off her garments.
 The Sultan's son introduces her to his family and marries her.
 At the end of the tale, Dawm-Palm Dress's parents appear at the Sultan's door as beggars; she takes them in and forgives them.

 Asia

+Turkey

+In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars listed a similar narrative under Turkish type TTV 189, Tülüce ("The Hairy One"), which corresponds, in the international classification, to tale type AaTh 510B.
+In the Turkish type, a widower follows his dead wife's last request to marry another woman who can fit a ring (or other apparel), and his own daughter just happens to fit it.
+The girl flees from her father wearing an animal's skin, and finds work as a kitchen maid in another kingdom.
+The kingdom's prince holds a feast that the girl attends in fine clothes.
+The prince places a ring on her finger, which is later dropped in a dish she makes for the prince.